maria-brito15/maria-brito15/README.md

 ---

+## 🎓 University Projects

 ### 🌱 EcoShop — Sustainable Products Catalog *(in Development)*
-An innovative web platform dedicated to discovering and cataloging eco-friendly and sustainable products.
+An innovative web platform developed for a university project, dedicated to discovering and cataloging eco-friendly and sustainable products.
 EcoShop combines technology, conscious consumption, and environmental responsibility.

 **Key Features:**
 - 🌿 Exclusive catalog of verified sustainable products,